NH Lemon Law FAQ

 - I have had my car for only a few days and already I am having problems with it.
 Can I just return it to the dealership?

-- Who can I ask if I have more questions about the NH Lemon Law?
+- Who can I ask if I have more questions about the New Hampshire Lemon Law?

-How does the Lemon Law in New Hampshire law work?
+How does the Lemon Law in New Hampshire work?

 The Lemon Law in NH offers cost-free legal help to drivers whose vehicles suffer a non-conformity or defect that can't be repaired after repeated attempts (normally three) by the manufacturer's authorized dealership.

-Review the statute and a summary of the law, New Hampshire Lemon Law.
+Review the statute and a summary of the law, New Hampshire Lemon Law Statute.

 Does this Lemon Law cover vehicles both purchased and leased?